-In Geography, children will learn about how the world has 7 continents and 5 oceans.
+In Geography, children will recap learning about the 7 continents and 5 oceans of the world.
 They will learn how to recognise and identify these continents and oceans using atlases, maps and globes.

-In D&T children will be learning about textiles so that they can create whole-class mermaids.
-They will be looking at a range of fabrics to make scales, practice different joining techniques by sewing and then all of these scales will be combined to make a mermaid tail for our fantastic finish aquarium exhibition.
+In D&T children will be learning about textiles so that they can create jellyfish.
+They will be looking at a range of fabrics, practice using different joining techniques including sewing and then all of their jellyfish will be added for our fantastic finish aquarium exhibition.

 Alongside this learning, the children will be writing stories about a sea creature being washed ashore during a storm.
 They will also be creating their own fact file about a sea creature which we will then use to create a non-fiction information booklet to keep in our classes.
 They will use information from their science and geography learning to help them with their fact file.